 So let us not be proud and stand aloof from God, stoically bearing what fate has brought.
 Rather let us run to our Father in prayer and plead for help in time of need.
 That is my fifth affirmation.

 6. Trust in the Power and Goodness of God

 Sixth, and finally, we should always trust in the love and power of God, even in the darkest hour of suffering.
 The thing that distresses me most about those who say Christians should always be miraculously healed is that they give the impression that the quality of faith can only be measured by whether a miracle of physical healing takes place, whereas in much of the New Testament you get the impression that the quality of our faith is reflected in the joy and confidence we maintain in God through suffering.

 The great chapter on faith in the Bible is Hebrews 11.
-It begins, “Faith is the assurance of things hoped for, the conviction of things not seen."
-What is often overlooked in this chapter, though, is the final eight verses where we get the balanced picture of faith as that which lays hold on God for rescue from suffering, and as that which lays hold on God for peace and hope in suffering.
-Verse 33: "By faith they conquered kingdoms, performed acts of righteousness, obtained promises, shut the mouths of lions, quenched the power of fire, escaped the edge of the sword, from weakness were made strong, became mighty in war, put foreign armies to flight.
-Women received back their dead by resurrection."
+It begins, “Faith is the assurance of things hoped for, the conviction of things not seen” (Hebrews 11:3).
+What is often overlooked in this chapter, though, is the final eight verses where we get the balanced picture of faith as that which lays hold on God for rescue from suffering, and as that which lays hold on God for peace and hope in suffering:

-O, that we might be an assembly of saints who echo from the bottom of our hearts the faith of Joni Eareckson after a long struggle with paralysis and depression.
-She wrote at the end of her book: "The girl who became emotionally distraught, and wavered at each new set of circumstances is now grown up, a woman who has learned to rely on God’s sovereignty" (Joni, p.
-190).
+Oh, that we might be an assembly of saints who echo from the bottom of our hearts the faith of Joni Eareckson after a long struggle with paralysis and depression.
+She wrote at the end of her book, Joni: “The girl who became emotionally distraught, and wavered at each new set of circumstances is now grown up, a woman who has learned to rely on God’s sovereignty.”